How to Fix ‘Steam Auth Timeout’ Error in Rust?

 If a game file integrity check uncovers no problems, proceed to the next fix.

-4. Repairing the Easy Anti-Cheat Engine
+4. Repair the Easy Anti-Cheat Engine

 Repairing the Easy Anti-Cheat Engine can resolve the error because this tool is essential for preventing cheating in online games.
 If corrupted or malfunctioning, the Anti-Cheat engine may incorrectly flag your gaming session, resulting in disconnections or errors like the one mentioned.